Arthur MacArthur Jr.: Legacy

+MacArthur Square in Chicopee was named for the General.
+MacArthur Square was originally located at the intersection of Broadway, East and Belcher streets.
+Within the square was MacArthur's Ball, a 22-ton monument, which was dedicated to the General on September 7, 1942.
+During Chicopee's 1975 urban renewal project, MacArthur Square was removed and the monument was moved to its present location on Church St.

 One of MacArthur's fellow officers in the 24th Wisconsin was future United States Senator John L. Mitchell, the father of controversial Army aviator Major General Billy Mitchell.
 MacArthur's son, General Douglas MacArthur, was a member of the younger Mitchell's court martial in 1925.

 The actor Tom Palmer (1912–1997) played Arthur MacArthur Jr. in the 1959 episode, "The Little Trooper", of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 Child actor Bryan Russell (1952–2016) played Arthur's four-year-old son, Douglas, the subject of the title of the episode, set at Fort Selden in the New Mexico Territory.
 Leonard Bremen (1915–1986) was cast as played Trooper Norkul, who takes a protective interest in young Douglas.